 2 Corinthians 5: 17, says, Therefore, if anyone is in christ, the new creation has come; The old has gone, the new is here!

 Galatians 5, talks about walking in the spirit and avoiding things that prompt us to do things in our flesh.
-In this New year, God would love us to demonstrate more of the fruit of the spirit in our life.
+In this New Year, God would love us to demonstrate more of the fruit of the Spirit in our lives.
 The fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control.
 A tad bit challenging for me.
 But this is the year to get out of my comfort zone and to talk up this change.

 The next change He would love is to love our enemy.
 A few sentences back, you would have read how I was cringing about people who hurt me.
 Mathew 5:44, says, ‘Love your enemies and pray for those who persecute you hmm!
 I cannot do it in my flesh, but I can surrender myself to the spirit and He knows the best.

-Have we ever thought to live a life in content?
+Have we ever thought about living a life of contentment?
 That’s the third change He expects from us.
 Hebrews 13: 5.
-Says: keep your lives free from the love of money and be content with what you have because God has said, “Never will I leave you; Never will I forsake you”.
+Says: Keep your lives free from the love of money and be content with what you have because God has said, “Never will I leave you; Never will I forsake you”.